enkidevs/curriculum/nocode-webflow/webflow-introduction/diy/divisions.md

 ## Practice

-Without ???, divisions have no effect on the content within them.
+Without CSS or HTML do divisions have no effect on the content within them.

+???

 - CSS
 - HTML